slittorin/home-assistant-maintenance/README.md

 We cannot correct the data in InfluxDB directly through commands due to the design of the time-series database, instead we import corrected data so the data is overwritten.

+Be extra cautious with the delete command, preferably take a backup before updating.

 1. Logon to InfluxDB databas and run the following in `Data Explorer` (Table view) for the above identified sensors and the valid time-ranges, according to:
 ```
 from(bucket: "ha")